amofrad/Kidney-Exchange-DEA/README.md

 ## Data

 The empirical analysis utilizes data from the United Network for Organ Sharing (UNOS), specifically the kidney/pancreas transplant registry and living donor database.
 Due to data use agreements and patient privacy protections, the original datasets cannot be distributed with the code.
 To support reproducibility, we provide a version of the processed data with sensitive information removed.
-These files are available for download in `data_files.zip`, included in this repository.
+These files are available for download in `data_files.zip`.

 ## Code Files and Corresponding Paper Sections